King penguin: Ecology and behaviour

-American zoologist Gerry Kooyman revolutionized the study of penguin foraging behaviour in 1971 when he published his results from attaching automatic dive-recording devices to emperor penguins, and recording a dive of 235 m by a king penguin in 1982.
+American zoologist Gerry Kooyman revolutionised the study of penguin foraging behaviour in 1971 when he published his results from attaching automatic dive-recording devices to emperor penguins, and recording a dive of 235 m by a king penguin in 1982.
 The current maximum dive recorded is 343 metres in the Falkland Islands region, and a maximum time submerged of 552 seconds was recorded at the Crozet Islands.
 The king penguin dives during daylight hours to depths of 100–300 m, spending around five minutes submerged, and to less than 30 m at night.